KannanRR/sapient-bookmyshow-casestudy/README.md

    - Use of spring data JPA (Hibernate) with MYSQL.
    - Create a standarized project folder structure like Controller/DTO/Models/Services/Repository.
    - Create REST API's End points for CREATE/UPDATE/GET/DELETE methods.
    - Use various design patterns like Builder/Strategy
+   -
+## How to Run this Project Locally

+1. Import this Bookmyshow project Folder in to Intellij.

+2. Create MYSQL Database "sapientbookmyshowv1".
+   CREATE DATABASE sapientbookmyshowv1;

+3. Create MYSQL user "bms_api_user_v1" with password "testpass" which is specified in application.properties file.
+   CREATE USER 'bms_api_users_v1'@'localhost' IDENTIFIED BY 'testpass';
+   GRANT CREATE, ALTER, DROP, INSERT, UPDATE, DELETE, SELECT, REFERENCES, RELOAD on *.* TO 'bms_api_user_v1'@'localhost' WITH GRANT OPTION;

+4. Start the Spring boot Application.

+5. Use Postman app for executing the REST API's and testing.

 ## API Implementations